 (15) A description of the utility's effort to develop and improve the methodology and the data for evaluating a resource (supplyside or demand-side) option's contribution to system wide reliability.
 The measure of system wide reliability must cover the reliability of the entire system, including transmission, distribution, and generation.

-(16)(12) An explanation, with supporting documentation, of the avoided cost calculation.
-An avoided cost must be calculated for each year in the forecast period.
-The avoided cost calculation must reflect timing factors specific to the resource under consideration such as project life and seasonal operation.
-Avoided cost shall include, but is not limited to, the following:

-(A) The avoided generating capacity cost adjusted for transmission and distribution losses and the reserve margin requirement.

-(B) The avoided transmission capacity cost.

-(C) The avoided distribution capacity cost.

-(D) The avoided operating cost, including fuel, plant operation and maintenance, spinning reserve, emission allowances, and transmission and distribution operation and maintenance.
+(16)(12) An explanation of:

+(A) Why the utility’s preferred resource portfolio is consistent with a least cost planning approach, and

+(B) Why the utility’s preferred resource portfolio is consistent with the commission’s analysis.

 (17)(13) The hourly system lambda and the actual demand for all hours of the most recent historical year available, which shall be submitted electronically and may be a separate file from the IRP.
 For purposes of comparison, a utility must maintain three (3) years of hourly data and the corresponding dispatch logs.

 (18)(14) A description Publicly owned utilities shall provide a summary of the utility's: